dev-aswinreji/nvim-nvchad-csharp-config/README.md

+** Important thing to notice
+ - We need to manually install rosyln package inorder to activate lsp
+ - Inside nvim use masonInstall rosyln

 **This repo is supposed to be used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.